How to Treat Cat Acne Once and Fur All

 I’ve been using Vetericyn products for a while for my pets, and everything I’ve used has had amazing results!
 If you’re a cat parent, Vetericyn’s Feline Antimicrobial Facial Therapy will make a great addition to your pet medicine cabinet.

-Another thing that makes Feline Antimicrobial Facial Therapy such a great product is that it doesn’t contain any alcohol, steroids, or antibiotics.
+Another thing that makes Feline Antimicrobial Facial Therapy such a great product is that it doesn’t contain any alcohol or steroids.
 It’s also nontoxic, which is super important when you’re treating anywhere that your kitty could potentially lick when you’re done.
 And since it’s safe for kitties in any stage of life, you can feel confident whether you’re treating a youngster or a senior cat.

 Of course, if your cat’s acne doesn’t clear up with at-home treatment or if you notice swelling, tenderness, or hair loss, schedule a visit with your veterinarian to spare him from unnecessary pain and rule out any other medical issues.